My Principles So Far

 Interaction

-Treat others like yourself, and treat yourself like others.
+Treat others like yourself, and treat yourself like others, at least until personalities differ.

-People are always more important than things.
-Other people are more important than yourself until they disqualify themselves.
+People are always more important than things, and an information shortage always makes other people more important than you.

 Everyone else knows things you don’t.